 This article may contain compensated links.
 See our full disclosure here

-In this episode, we head to the stunning Dolomites – a wonderful place for hiking for not just the intrepid but for those of any fitness level – with its spectacular mountain peaks and alpine pastures and importantly – cable car and lift systems.
+The stunning Dolomites mountain range is a wonderful place for hiking – for not just the intrepid but for those of any fitness level.
+It has spectacular mountain peaks and alpine pastures and importantly – cable car and lift systems.

 We talk to Kate and Vin, who run Throne and Vine – a fabulous resource for information on exploring the area (which can be pretty hard to find!).
 We learn about some great hiking trails to try, and how to access them, about stopping in Rifugios mountain huts for well-earned breaks for delicious food, wine, and beer (though be careful on which and how much wine you partake of) and the best times to go to make the most of this beautiful region.